What Are PRO Tracks / Cue Sheets?

 When do I submit a cue sheet?

-How does PRO apply to Internet-only use?
+How does PRO apply to social media or internet use?

-Where can I find cue sheets?
+Where can I find a blank cue sheet template?

 What information needs to be on the cue sheet?